 - Differences in size and experience of participants, or competitors in this case, might have made a difference in the outcome.

 - Be familiar with the area or course for the activity.
 Determine that it is well-suited for the activity and is free of hazards, which is one of the points of SAFE.

 According to the Centers for Disease Control and Prevention, falls are the leading cause of non-fatal injuries of children.
 Although not all falls can be prevented, using proper gear and being in proper condition for a hike can be important in preventing injuries.

 Incident Review #2

-While running across a field, a Scout tripped and fell onto his outstretched hand, sustaining an obvious fracture of the forearm.
+While running across a field, a Scout tripped and fell onto her outstretched hand, sustaining an obvious fracture of the forearm.
 The leaders needed to improvise a splint with sticks and neckerchiefs because the SAM splint and elastic wraps had been used on a previous campout and had not been replaced in the troop first-aid kit.

 - While we don’t know exactly why the Scout was running, speed creates a greater chance for an injury if there is a fall or collision.

 - Plan for medical emergencies by completing the camping checklist that includes emergency planning.
 Know where the closest medical facility is and the routes to get there.
 Keep two-deep leadership in the event of an emergency.
 Know how to get advanced medical care at your location.
 Have a plan in place before you leave for an event.